radarFudan/radarFudan.github.io/_posts/2021-04-30-My-path-on-CS.md

 date: 2021-04-30
 ---

 I basically order every topic in time order.
-And in these topics, I put some references(also in chronological order).
+And in these topics, I put some references (also in chronological order).

 ## Pascal (Algorithms)

 I started this part relatively early, when I was a fifth year primary school student.
 And this journey lasts for about four years.
-It's a charming experience to take part in thoses algorithm trainings and compertitions.
+It's a charming experience to take part in thoses algorithm learning, trainings and competitions.
 I really really learned a lot from these experiences.
 They are not only about knowledge and techniques, but also related to how to face _failure_ and challenges.

 ### Reference